CASAS Survivor Advocacy Services — We’re Here for You

 CASAS is Western’s compassionate response to acts of violence.
 Our staff provides emotional support and access to all available resources to ensure students continue to be academically successful while they move through their healing process.
 We also provide support to friends or family members of those who have experienced violence.

-Emotional Support by giving you periodic check-ins and assessing your emotional needs with referrals to campus and community counselors and/or support groups.
+Individual Emotional Support through periodic check-ins and assessing your emotional needs with referrals to campus and community counselors and/or support groups.

-Academic Support by communicating with professors to assist in creating an appropriate academic plan.
+Academic Advocacy by communicating with professors to assist in creating an appropriate academic plan.

 Information and Support Navigating Medical, Legal, and Reporting Options by referring you to the Student Health Center, your professional care provider, or the local hospital where you can get treated for you medical concerns, and walking you through your reporting options with the Equal Opportunity Office and area police departments.